-It should also be verified (1) whether Wilesmith's data could be consistent with the idea that MBM was responsible for the more efficient, but more geographically restricted transmission of BSE while tallow would be responsible for the countrywide distribution, but with a lower efficiency; (2) whether the use of milk replacers (with limited infectivity) could be an explanation of the "maternal risk enhancement" factor needed in mathematical modelling of the BSE epizootic; and (3) whether the second BARB case could be explained by the exposure to low infectious tallow, e.g. milk replacers.
+It should also be verified (1) whether Wilesmith's data could be consistent with the idea that MBM was responsible for the more efficient, but more geographically restricted transmission of BSE while tallow would be responsible for the countrywide distribution, but with a lower efficiency; (2) whether the use of milk replacers (with limited infectivity) could be an explanation of the "maternal risk enhancement" factor needed in mathematical modelling of the BSE epizootic; and (3) whether some of the (currently: six) BARB cases could be explained by the exposure to low infectious tallow, e.g. milk replacers.